3D Question Answering: Experiments

-\textbf{Training.} The 3D-L BERT model is initialized by the official pytorch pretrained Bert-base model as described in~\cite{devlin2018bert}.
-Before joint fine-tuning of the whole framework, the detector backbone (Group-Free~\cite{liu2021} by default) is pre-trained on the 3D object detection task.
-And the appearance network is pre-trained by question answering on the synthetic color-related questions.
-We train our framework on train and val splits and report performances on test split.
+The 3D-L BERT model is initialized by the official \frysq{PyTorch} pretrained B\trysq{ERT}-base model as described in~\cite{devlin2018bert}.
+Before joint\trysq{ly} fine-tuning \trysq{the} whole framework, the detector backbone (Group-Free~\cite{liu2021} by default) is pre-trained on the 3D object detection task\trysq{, a}nd the appearance network is pre-trained by question answering on the synthetic color-related questions.
+We train our framework on \trysq{the} train\trysq{ing} and val\trysq{idation} splits and report both quantitative and qualitative \trysq{results} on \trysq{the} test split.
+We train \trysq{the model} on \trysq{four NVIDIA GeForce} 2080Ti GPUs with a total batch size of 64.
+For training, \trysq{the} AdamW optimizer is applied, with a base learning rate of 1e-8 for the feature extractor backbone PointNet++ and 5e-6 for the \trysq{remainder}, weight decay of 1e-4, learning rate warm\trysq{ing} up over the first 500 steps, and then follow\trysq{ing a} cyclical learning rate policy.